carlos-sarmiento/facebook.spreadsheet/README.md

 1. All arithmetic operations will be done using .NET's `decimal` type.
 This is a trade-off of memory in exchange for precision.

 1. Rows may contain different amounts of cells.
-All cells must have a value.
+All cells must have a `Formula`.

 1. All output files use UNIX File endings (`\n`) in all platforms (including Windows).
 Input files can have either UNIX or Windows Line Endings

 ## Project Structure
 ### Facebook.SpreadsheetConsole

 A console application that hosts the `Facebook.Spreadsheets` code and manages `command-line arguments` and `File IO`.